kenjis/ci-phpunit-test/docs/RequestsToCodeIgniter.md

 This is request list for CodeIgniter 3.x.

-## Bootstrap file for PHPUnit.
+## Bootstrap file for PHPUnit

-`core/CodeIgniter.php` always calls a controller.
+`core/CodeIgniter.php` calls a controller.
 We need bootstrap file which does not call controllers for testing.

 ## Functions which don't call `exit()`